rah7202/rah7202/README.md

 ## 💫 About Me:
 I’m Rahul, a developer focused on building scalable web apps and bridging the gap between AI and software engineering.
-I’m currently deep-diving into modern frameworks to build tools that tackle real-world challenges<br><br>
+I’m currently deep-diving into modern frameworks to build tools that tackle real-world challenges<br><br>🌱 Learning: React, Next.js, Advanced System Design<br><br>👯 Open to collaborate on: Full-stack projects using React, Node.js, and TypeScript<br><br>⚡ Fun fact: I love deep-diving into the "why" behind every line of code, from React routing to Prisma schemas<br>
+I’m Rahul, a developer focused on building scalable web apps and brid

 ## 💻 Tech Stack: